pbldmngz/simple_code_ideas/menu_item_separator/readme.md

 * Maybe if I want I'll implement some import from a plain text file or excel.
 * Maybe I'll write in a .txt file the result.
 * Maybe you can import from a plain text file without structure, based on:
-  * "This is the title so it has no numbers"
+  * "This is the title so it has no numbers".
-  * "Parentheses are used as a description so ill format it too"
+  * "Parentheses are used as a description so ill format it too".
   * "Generally numbers in a menu are prices and has the currency close".

 But all this are only ideas, it isn't in my plans to actually implement them to this **full-functional-I.don't.need.more** program.